How long will your battery last in a Perth blackout? A guide to backup duration

 - 10kWh battery: 1.5–2.5 hours

-Prioritise loads: During a blackout, turn off non-essential loads.
-Disconnecting the ducted AC and using a single fan extends backup from 2 hours to 14+ hours.
+Prioritise loads.
+During a blackout, turn off non-essential loads.
+Disconnecting the ducted AC and using a single fan instead extends backup from around 2 hours to 14 or more.

-Thermal mass: A fridge maintains safe temperature for approximately 4 hours unopened.
-A full freezer maintains temperature for 48 hours.
-Minimising fridge opening during a blackout reduces the time you need refrigeration power.
+Thermal mass.
+A fridge holds a safe temperature for around 4 hours unopened.
+A full freezer holds it for 48 hours.
+Minimising how often you open either during a blackout cuts down the refrigeration power you actually need.

-For most Perth households, a 10kWh battery provides meaningful backup for essential loads (fridge, lights, devices) for 12–24 hours without AC — and approximately 2–5 hours if ducted AC runs continuously.
-Backup planning means deciding in advance which loads to prioritise.
+For most Perth households, a 10kWh battery provides meaningful backup for essential loads (fridge, lights, devices) for 14 to 21 hours without air conditioning, and roughly 1.5 to 2.5 hours if a ducted air conditioner runs the whole time.
+Backup planning means deciding in advance which loads you'd actually prioritise if the grid went down tonight.

 Calculate your savings